-This course focuses on the implementation of institutional management systems by supervisory personnel.
-Included in this focus is the execution of individual and team management concepts, utilizing a blend of management theories and experiential methods.
+This course focuses on the execution of individual and team management concepts, utilizing a blend of management theories and experiential methods.
 Topics include the allocation of subordinate workload, the design, organization, and implementation of processes, and the adherence to institutional procedures.